Beginner’s Complete Gym Guide (2026)

 • Specialised support for neurodivergent individuals

-If you're neurodivergent or have specific needs, seek out fitness coaches, personal trainers and communities that understand your challenges and can adapt their approach accordingly.
+If you're neurodivergent or have specific needs, seek out fitness coaches and communities that understand your challenges.
+I offer neuroinclusive personal training in Wolverhampton and online.

 Week 1: Research and Visit